Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Black Friday is synonymous with hoards of Americans busting through the front doors of stores across the country.
-But as far as the Internet is concerned, the US is no longer the top spot for Black Friday shoppers.
+Black Friday is synonymous with hoards of Americans breaking through the front doors of stores all across the country.
+But as far as the Internet is concerned, the US no longer has the top spot for Black Friday shoppers.

-Canada ranked equal 8th overall for Black Friday search volume.
-Search volume has increased 22.29% from November last year to October 2019 and 173.4% since 2014.
+Canada ranked equal 9th overall for Black Friday search volume.
+Search volume has increased by almost 23% from November last year to November 2020.

 Want to know how Canada stacks up?
 View the top 20 countries searching for Black Friday in our map below, or use the table in the tab to see where your country ended up: